deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 No matter what angle he inspected it from, it was so round and so uniform in appearance.
 It managed the strange trick of being metallic and perfectly, featurelessly smooth, but yet it reflected nothing.
 He knew he was turning it over - he could feel the friction on his fingers and palm - but it seemed to hang motionless, an anomaly in his hands, as if *it* wasn't moving, but the rest of the universe *was*.

-Lewis snatched it out of his hands. "*DUDE!"*
+Lewis snatched it out of his hands. *"DUDE!"*

 "What?
 What?"